thsmllwthstn/nRF24L01p-Small-Weather-Station/README.md

-#### H4 Programmable Small Weather Station?
+#### Programmable Small Weather Station?
 Do you want full access to all the settings or use the station to control any other 3V3 circuit?
 This is possible with a USBASP programmer and the programmable small weather station:
---link
+--ebay link

-You can find the source code and schematics in the link below: https://github.com/thsmllwthstn/nRF24L01p-Small-Weather-Station/tree/master/station/station_basic_with_programmer
+Or you can build your own programmable station, you can find the schematics and source code in the link below: https://github.com/thsmllwthstn/nRF24L01p-Small-Weather-Station/tree/master/station/station_basic_with_programmer